 Considered very invasive and is on the Hawaii State Noxious Weed List.
 The Division of Forestry and Wildlife of the Hawaii Department of Land and Natural Resources has designated this species as one of Hawaii’s Most Invasive Horticultural Plants.

 - Fast-growing vine with ivy-shaped leaves, white flowers, and 1-3 inch long red fruits.

 - Native to tropical Africa and Asia, introduced to Hawaii as a backyard food crop (known as “Thai spinach”)

 - Vines grow over and smother vegetation, and cover fences and power lines.

 - Difficult to control because plants regrow from deep roots, even after treating with herbicide.

 - Although ivy gourd requires cross-pollination between male and female plants, it is able to spread quickly and can grow up to four inches per day.

 - KISC has been actively treating small populations in Kekaha, Poipu, Lihue, Moloaa, Anahola, and Hanalei.
-Please report any sightings!

 - Thunbergia grandiflora, commonly known as Bengal Clock Vine also has white flowers and is an aggressive, invasive vine.
 This vine however does not produce orange fruits and has a different leaf growing pattern and shape.